 If you are facing accusations of obtaining property under false pretenses, call our false pretenses lawyers at Randall & Stump, Criminal Defense Attorneys right away.
 (980) 237-4579.

 There are many types of situations that can lead to charges for obtaining or attempting to obtain property by false pretenses.
 A common situation occurs when someone makes an outright false statement in order to receive money or property.
 It could be that you stole property, or obtained stolen property and represented to a potential buyer of the goods that you owned them, in order to sell the items.
 In this scenario, you have deceived the buyer by stating the offered property was legally yours to sell and they relied on this misrepresentation in buying the items from you.

 Another example is pretending to be someone else.
 You may state that you are the rightful recipient of an item in order to receive money, property, or services that were intended for someone else.
 You may go so far as to offer forged manners of identification, or to forge someone’s signature on a check or contract.

 Whatever the alleged conduct that led to these charges, call a Charlotte criminal defense lawyer as soon as possible at (980) 237-4579.
-At Randall & Stump, PLLC, we are well aware that these charges can arise from misunderstandings.
+At Randall & Stump, Criminal Defense Attorneys, we are well aware that these charges can arise from misunderstandings.
 You may default on a contract after the other party fails to perform.
 You may have made an exaggerated statement that you never intended the other party to rely on, but they did.
 Whatever the case, we will work hard to build you a strong defense and avoid a conviction.